Successful social media marketing is exactly what you need for your business to grow.

 Stay on track by breaking up a large project like this into mini-goals that each has its own deadline.

-Once companies set their social media goals, which is basically the “why”, they need to decide on the “who”.
+Once companies set their social media marketing goals, which is basically the “why”, they need to decide on the “who”.

 2. Identify Your Audience